 To avoid this being a daunting task, I recommend packing a little at a time.
 I’m more of a “knock it out in one go” kind of gal (maybe the procrastinator in me!) but I realize that this approach isn’t for everyone.

-If you are someone that feels overwhelmed by the thought of packing your hospital bag then I highly recommend breaking it up into smaller chunks.
+If you feel overwhelmed by the thought of packing your hospital bag then I highly recommend breaking it up into smaller chunks.

 What bag to use for your mommy hospital bag?